Residential Life Philosophy

 - Additional Information

 Host Family: All distant boarders are required to have a local host family in place when moving into residence.
 As local advocates, the host family acts as a "parent in absence" for boarding students by offering support, by, for example, attending games and parent-teacher conferences, and providing a valuable home experience during long weekends and home study days when the school closes.
 Students also enjoy being invited to their host family's home on the non-mandatory weekends.
-Please note that boarders do not stay at Appleby during Christmas, March Break or after their last exam in June, and it is expected that they will either return home or will stay with their host family.
+Please note that boarders do not stay at Appleby during Christmas, March Break or after Closing Day; it is expected that they will either return home or will stay with their host family.

 Health Centre: A nurse is available 24 hours a day and is on call Sundays.
 Two doctors are on hand during business hours for emergency situations and can serve as physicians to international and distant boarders.
 A full-time athletic therapist is on staff and a medical lab is on-site.
 If a boarder is feeling unwell during the day, he/she must report to the Health Centre.
 A boarder cannot self-diagnose an illness and then remain in his/her boarding room – the qualified professionals at the Health Centre will determine if the student is well enough to attend class or should remain in the Health Centre.
 Parents and host families should call the school attendance line if their son/daughter is ill and staying at home with them, but are asked not to call the attendance line to request absences for boarders who remain on campus.
 For health as well as safety and tracking purposes, the nurses together with house faculty will record absences of boarders who remain on campus.
 If a student requires medical attention later in the day, they must go to the Health Centre before study or during free time at 9:00 p.m. on weeknights, after signing out with the Duty Teacher.
 After curfew, students seeking medical attention must wake their roommate, who in turn will wake a House faculty member to accompany them to the Health Centre or hospital.
 As stated in school policies, students must advise the Health Centre of any off-campus medical or dental appointments.
 No medications are allowed to be kept in the students boarding rooms unless documented and cleared by the school physician.
 This is especially true for over-the-counter medications.
 Herbal remedies and items must also be cleared and a clear list of ingredients in English provided.
 Items not reported to the Health Centre may be confiscated.
 The Health Centre reserves the right to dispense medications on a daily, weekly or even monthly basis under the supervision of the school doctor.